-Making Statements About Your Positions
+Making Statements about Your Positions

-As a general practice, making statements about your positions prior to a public hearing can be risky (see the October 2006 "Everyday Ethics" column titled "When an Elected Leader Feels Passionately About an Issue: Fair Process Requirements in Adjudicative Decision-Making").
-However, the courts have suggested that there is an exception for statements made during a campaign.11
+As a general practice, making statements about your positions prior to a public hearing can be risky.
+However, the courts have suggested that there is an exception for statements made during a campaign.

 The fact that a candidate made campaign statements about a matter is not likely in and of itself to legally disqualify the official from participating in the hearing.
 It still can be a good practice to indicate that although you have concerns about a particular matter, you will weigh all the evidence presented on it (because of your commitment to fairness) before making a final decision.